About Rotary & the Kitchener Westmount Club

 1986 The Rotary Club of Grand River was chartered through sponsorship of the Rotary Club of Kitchener Westmount.
 Our banner displays a large circle stating that we had sponsored this new club.

 1989 Women were now accepted as members by Rotary International, and the Constitution was changed to reflect this.
-To date , four women have led our club as President – Jennifer Schoenmakers, Cathy Brothers, Moira Taylor and Cheryl Hugill.
+To date , six women have led our club as President – Jennifer Schoenmakers, Cathy Brothers, Moira Taylor, Cheryl Hugill, Laura Power and Judy Nairn.
 Women continue to take leadership roles in local, district, national and international Rotary activities.

 Meeting Times for clubs in our Region: